garysweaver/git-scripts/README.md

 gmf is just an alias to generate a merge commit even if the merge resolved as a fast-forward (someone on our team came up with this alias, and even though it isn't clear, it is short and I remember it):

     gmf (branch_name_to_merge_into_current_branch)

+### Updating

+If you get the latest, be sure to either `source ~/git-scripts/git-scripts.sh` or close/reopen all terminal sessions.

 ### License